ExpHP/thpages/static/content/mods/bullet-cap.md

 LoLK and onwards are also difficult because of additional arrays that are related to pointdevice.

+## <span id="vd"></span> And VD is in alpha?!

+I have only given [game=165] superficial playtesting and have little desire to go further.
+If you use it you're basically signing up as my guinea pig.

+In addition to still having the bullet pointdevice array, [game=165] is made even worse by its camera charge items having a cap of 200.
+It is very difficult to locate all of the places where this cap appears in the code.
+If I missed any, then that part of the code is likely to crash when using a reduced cap, and to produce fewer items than expected when using an increased cap.

 ## "Cancel item cap"?

 In all games from [game=10] onwards, cancel items live in a separate array from normal items.
 I am simply referring to the length of this array.